JanMagnusMariano/CMSC190_JMMariano/code/SETUP.md

 6. Schedule to run the Python script `sp_script.py` using your preferred scheduler (cron or Windows Task Scheduler)

 7. Optionally, you can deploy the webserver using Heroku by following the instructions at `https://devcenter.heroku.com/articles/git`

-# Mobile Application Set-up
-## Prerequisites
-* Flutter 1.22.5
-* IDE of choice (preferably Android Studio or IntelliJ IDEA)
-## Instructions
-1. Install required Flutter version from link `https://flutter.dev/docs/development/tools/sdk/releases`
-2. Set up the SDK with your preferred IDE by following the instructions at the official Flutter page `https://flutter.dev/docs/get-started/install`
-3. Navigate to the `mobile_app/sp_phase_two` directory and choose between different commands :
-`flutter run` to run the mobile app in your machine's emulator or an attached external device `flutter build apk --debug` to build an APK file of the application `flutter install` to install the built APK file to your machine's emulator or attached external device

-Note that a copy of the generated APK file can be found by navigating to the `sp_phase_two/build/app/outputs/apk/debug` folder